IABTechLab/uid2docs/README.md

 + Open Source: UID2 is transparent and offers its code open-source.
 + Nonproprietary: UID2 provides a collaborative framework for all constituents in the advertising ecosystem who are willing to comply with a code of conduct.
 + Secure and Privacy-Safe: UID2 leverages multiple layers of security, cryptography, and encryption to ensure user PII and data is safe.
-+ Transparency and Consent: Users understand where their ID is shared and what data is associated with it.
++ Transparency and Control: Users understand where their ID is shared and what data is associated with it.
 Users have control to revoke their consent and permissions.

 ## Contact Info

-For access to UID2, contact the relevant team at The Trade Desk as shown below.
+For access to UID2, contact the relevant team at The Trade Desk shown below.
 Contacting The Trade Desk for access is temporary.
 When the system moves to independent governance, the governing organizations will handle access requests.

 | If you are a... | Contact Email |
 | --- | --- |